Bounteous-Inc/bounteous-aem-commons/README.md

 (cq:propertyInheritanceCancelled).

 ### multi-site-demo
-This is a demo project used for "AEM IMMERSE 2017: Multi-Site Platforms - Setting your Codebase Up for Success."
+This is a demo project used for "Adobe IMMERSE 2017: Multi-Site Platforms - Setting your Codebase Up for Success."
 The project demonstrates 15 coding principles for multi-site platforms.
 See more details on the [Adobe community blog](http://blogs.adobe.com/contentmanagement/2017/04/24/aem-multi-site-tips-tricks-preview-immerse-2017).